adny-code/fastgrind/README.md

 ## Output and Analysis

-### Generated Files

-When a Fastgrind-instrumented application exits, two files are automatically generated:
+​	When a Fastgrind-instrumented application exits, two files are automatically generated:

 #### **fastgrind.json**
 Structured JSON format containing: